fintechstudios/symphony-workspace-builder/README.md

 A simple dashboard to launch modularized apps into distinct Symphony modules.

 ## Rationale
+FinTech Studios believes the future of app interoperability in modern workflows is rooted in the ability of apps to "widgetize", exposing component pieces for individual consumption.
+In order to make this easier for both developers to build upon and consumers use, we build our Symphony Workspace Builder.
+This makes it easy for developers to expose their widgets (and third party widgets) to end users in a way that makes it simple to build complex inter-app workspaces.

 ## Setup
 `index.js` gives simple abstractions to the Symphony API to do some of the Symphony communication for you,